-In the summer of 2021, the Stamford Public Education Foundation is excited to launch our Pathways program.
-Pathways is a new, free program that helps to establish a career or military transition program, staffed with a professional coordinator who will provide group and individualized support to students completing grade 12 and beyond.
-This new program is for Stamford Public Schools’ students who have indicated they are interested in following a vocational, technical, or military career, or have not yet identified a college or career track when graduating from high school.
+This summer SPEF is excited to launch Pathways, a free post-secondary support program for Stamford Public Schools’ high school students who indicate they are interested in following a vocational, technical, or military career, or who have not yet identified a college or career track when graduating from high school.